Corns are hardened skin tissues that tend to accumulate in the soles of your feet and less commonly, even on the hands.

 Corns may or may not be painful.
 Some corns are so silent they often go untreated, which is detrimental to your feet in the long run.
 Ayurveda deems corns as a less significant disease [kshudra roga] and ascribes them to imbalance of the kapha and vata doshas or body type.

-How to get rid of corn in your foot
+How to get rid of your foot corn

 - Soak your feet in warm water for 5 – 10 minutes to which salt has been added.
 You can regular table salt or Epsom salt.
 Soaking in warm salted water helps to soften the skin and makes it easy to work with.
 You could also add 1 tbsp hydrogen peroxide to the warm water.
 This too helps to soften skin and remove dead skin cells.